skarllot/azure-keyvault-reference/README.md

     options => options.GetDefaultVaultNameOrUri = () => Environment.GetEnvironmentVariable("KEYVAULTNAME"));
 ```

-Doing so the Azure Key Vault reference do not need to specify the Key Vault Name
+Doing so, the Azure Key Vault reference does not need to specify the Key Vault Name

 ```json
 {